 8.1.
 Offices Held

-The officers of this corporation shall be a president, a secretary, and a chief financial officer.
+The officers of this corporation shall be a president, a secretary, and a treasurer.
 The corporation, at the board's discretion, may also have a chairman of the board, one or more vice presidents, one or more assistant secretaries, one or more assistant treasurers, and such other officers as may be appointed under Section 8.3 of these bylaws.

-Any number of offices may be held by the same person, except that neither the secretary nor the chief financial officer may serve concurrently as either the president or the chairman of the board.
+Any number of offices may be held by the same person, except that neither the secretary nor the treasurer may serve concurrently as either the president or the chairman of the board.

 8.2.
 Election of Officers